You Have to Wonder Why

 the last breath

-of stale air you were
+of stale air i was

 unconsciously holding in

-you began to see
+i began to see

 how crowded it